dask/dask-blog/_posts/2019-01-13-dask-cudf-first-steps.md

 can assemble much of this system from existing components:

 1. The [cuDF](https://github.com/rapidsai/cudf) library aims to implement the Pandas API on the GPU.
-It gets good speedups (around 10x) on standard operations like reading CSV files, filtering and aggregating columns, joins, and so on.
+It gets good speedups on standard operations like reading CSV files, filtering and aggregating columns, joins, and so on.

     ```python
     import cudf  # looks and feels like Pandas, but runs on the GPU